Chinese Green Beans With Pork – Restaurant Quality! (VIDEO)

 - Heat 1 tbsp of neutral oil to a pan, add your green beans and season with salt.
 Sauté your green beans over medium high heat for 4-5 minutes or until nicely blistered.
 Remove and set aside.

-- In the same pan, heat 3 tbsp of neutral oil over medium high heat and fry your garlic, ginger, and chilis for 30 seconds or until fragrant.
-Move them aside in the pan and fry your pork until browned and slightly crisp.
+- In the same pan, heat the remaining 3 tbsp of neutral oil over medium high heat and fry the garlic, ginger, and chilis for 30 seconds or until fragrant.
+Move them aside in the pan and add the ground pork.
+Break up the pork and mix it into the aromatics and cook for 5-7 minutes until all of the water has evaporated from the pork and the residual oil has browned and slightly crisped up the pork to a dark golden brown color.

-- Deglaze with 2 tbsp Shaoxing wine, then add back your green beans and premixed sauce and continue cooking for 2-3 minutes until the sauce as absorbed into the pork and green beans.
+- Deglaze the pan with 2 tbsp Shaoxing wine, then add back the green beans and premixed sauce and continue cooking for 2-3 minutes until the sauce as absorbed into the pork and green beans.
 Serve with rice and enjoy!

 Nutrition